owebster/ms4-oWine/README.md

 The item sections have proportionate images which scale between device sizes and always gives the customer a clear view on what they’re purchasing

 * Admin management and item added section supports different file type uploads, whether you’re adding images from a mobile device or desktop

+* I opted for no footer for the site to make it a more flowing look, a "no ending" sort of look which is what customers want to wards the bottom of a bottle, they dont want it to end!